Arvind200323/Hecker-Game/README.md

 # Hecker-game
- Run Becker.CPP to play the game
+ Run hecker.CPP to play the game